BrandNewCongress/DEPRECATED-website/src/static/site/plan.md

 ## Liberty and Justice for All.
 * **Get money out of politics once and for all**: This means getting rid of the revolving door between Wall Street and our government.
 It means repealing Citizens United.
 It means moving to a publicly financed, transparent system of campaign financing that amplifies small donations.
 And it means all BNC candidates pledging to never lobby Congress after they're out of office.
-* Give every government body new marching orders: "Your job is to serve the people -- no longer to target, abuse, surveil, micromanage, nickle and dime and belittle the people."
+* Give every government body new marching orders: "Your job is to serve the people -- no longer to target, abuse, surveil, micromanage, nickle and dime and belittle the people your were hired to serve."
 We will back that up by removing government bureacrats who can't understand or won't comply with their new orders.
-And we will back it up by cutting out blatant and obvious waste, while providing ample funding and training to the agencies and staff that do the real work and that have been starved of support for decades.
+And we will back it up by cutting out blatant and obvious waste, while providing generous funding and training to the agencies and staff that do the real work and that have been starved of support for decades.
-* Support the cries for justice from all groups that have been targeted by the government including black people, small business owners, poor people, disabled people, immigrants, manufacturers and others!
+* Support the cries for justice from all groups that have been targeted by the government including Black people, small business owners, poor people, rural peopple, disabled people, immigrants, manufacturers and others!
 * We support the demands of [the Movement for Black Lives](https://policy.m4bl.org/end-war-on-black-people/).
 Including an end to encarceration, community control over policing, and massive investment to rebuild Black communities and to provide education to Black people of all generations that have been visciously denied it by our government.
 * Overhaul the IRS and the tax code to stop targeting small business owners and working people who are just trying to make ends meet while turning a blind eye to tax evasion by mutli-billionaires and giant corporations.
-* Stop sending Americans to serve in insane projects to overthrow and destabilize other countries.